realA10001986/Dash-Gauges/DIY/README.md

 The Panel consists of several parts:
 - Aluminum (Aluminium for non-Americans) enclosure; the measurements are in the ["enclosure"](/DIY/enclosure) folder of this repository.
 Can be bought at [CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-plutonium-gauge-bezel/) (does not fit model 142 gauge, see [here](#roentgens)).
-- The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC (on an Adafruit breakout board).
+- The gauges: The smaller gauges are H&P 631-14672 (built by Phaostron) and the "Plutonium chamber" gauge is a Simpson 49L VU Meter, all driven by a MCP4728 quad-DAC.
 Movie-accurate faces for these gauges are in the ["faces-labels"](/DIY/faces-labels) folder of this repository.
 - Upcoming: An all-in-one Control Board mounted on the smaller gauges.

-Until the Control Board is finished, and as visible in the pictures, I used:
+Until the Control Board is finished, and as visible in the pictures:
 - A Switch Board, which is mounted on the smaller gauges' back side; it carries the interface for the gauges, the lights and switches, as well as some connectors for external switches/buttons.
 This Switch Board is easy to assemble, it only carries some resistors and connectors.
 The gerbers as well as an EasyEDA file are in the ["electronics"](/DIY/electronics) folder of this repository, JLCPCB can make this board for you.
 A BOM is available as well.
-- A Control Board: In lack of a dedicated control board (which to design unfortunately is beyond my abilities; hopefully CircuitSetup will fill that gap sometime soon), the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).
+- A Control Board: In lack of a dedicated control board, the heart of the device is a slightly modified TCD control board from [CircuitSetup](https://circuitsetup.us/product/time-circuits-display-control-board-with-keypad-trw-style-lenses/).

 ### Control board (upcoming new version)

 The Control board is mounted on the smaller gauges.
 Its features include
+- 5V or 12V power supply
 - ESP32 dev board (NodeMCU ESP32S) socket
 - audio, with speaker connector
 - SD card slot
-- 5V or 12V power supply
-- a DAC for driving gauges with 0-5V seamlessly, or "binary" gauges with 0/12V; room for resistors to adjust voltage to gauge type
+- a DAC for driving "analog" gauges with arbitrary voltage (0-5V), and support for "digital" gauges (0/12V); room for user-mountable resistors to adjust voltage to gauge type
-- "legacy" connector with pins for 12V binary Roentgens gauge, 12V Roentgens backlight, 12V "Empty" LED,
+- "Legacy" connector with pins for 12V digital Roentgens gauge, 12V Roentgens backlight, 12V "Empty" LED,
-- Time Travel button, plus an additional button ("Button 1"); Time Travel connector for external button
+- Time Travel button, plus an additional multi-purpose button ("Button 1"); Time Travel connector for external button
 - Connector for Door Switches

-#### DAC-controlled gauges vs. "Binary" gauges
+#### "Analog" (DAC-controlled) vs. "Digital" gauges

-Voltmeters, like the ones I used, can be usually driven with voltages from 0-5V.
-It is mostly a matter of removing the internal resistor of the gauge (if present), and putting suitable resistors on the Control Board.
-The firmware can be extended to define custom gauge types as regards their maximum voltage.
+Voltmeters, like the ones I used, can be usually driven with voltages from 0-5V, even if their scale is far beyond that.
+It is mostly a matter of removing the internal resistor of the gauge, and putting suitable resistors on the Control Board.
+The firmware can be extended to define custom gauge types as regards their  voltage range.

-"Binary" gauges are ones that only know "full" and "empty" pointer positions.
-Binary gauges are supplied with 12V by the board.
+"Digital" gauges are ones that can only be controlled by power-on and power-off for "full" and "empty" pointer positions, respectively; this is useful if the gauge needs voltages beyond what the Control Board can provide through the DAC (5V), and is driven using external power and through a relay.
+One might also come up with the idea to create a gauge replica using a motor to move the pointer to a fixed position on power-on, and reset it to the "Empty" position on power-loss.
+Digital gauges are supplied with 12V by the Control board.

 #### Noteworthy parts on Control Board:

+- "Light Power": Solder joints for internal or external backlight power: Connect either INT or EXT with COM.
+For 5V, close INT and COM.
+To use external power, connect the power supply to "Ext.
+Light Power", and close EXT and COM.
+- Backlight LEDs for left and center gauge: These are soldered to the back of the Control Board so they directly stick into the gauge's enclosure.
 - R7, R8: Resistors for backlight LEDs of left and center gauge.
-Voltage is 5V, depends on LED type and desired brightness (eg 150R)
+The supply voltage is 5V (INT) or whatever you connect to "Ext.
+Light Power" (EXT).
+Resistor depends on LED type and desired brightness (eg 150R for yellow LEDs).
-- Backlight LEDs for left and center gauge: These are soldered to the back of the Control Board so they directly stick into the gauge's enclosure.
-R7 and R8 should match the LEDs used
 - R11: Resistor for Roentgens backlight on "Roentgens Light" connector.
 If using lamps, just bridge.
-Voltage is 5V.
-- Solder joint for internal or external backlight power: Connect either INT or EXT with COM.
-For 5V lights, use INT.
+The supply voltage is 5V (INT) or whatever you connect to "Ext.
+Light Power" (EXT).

-Cofiguration for DAC-controlled gauges:
+Configuration for DAC-controlled ("analog") gauges:
 - Left gauge:
-  - R3, R4: Populate depending on gauge and supply voltage; for H&P 631-14672 470R, 8k2
+  - R3, R4: Populate depending on gauge and supply voltage; for H&P 631-14672: 470R, 8k2
-  - Close DEF4+COM4
+  - Close DEF4+COM4 solder joint
 - Center Gauge:
-  - R1, R2: Populate depending on gauge and supply voltage; for H&P 631-14672 470R, 8k2
+  - R1, R2: Populate depending on gauge and supply voltage; for H&P 631-14672: 470R, 8k2
   - Close DEF3+COM3
-- "Roentgens" gauge (connected to "Analog Roentgens" connector:
+- "Roentgens" gauge (connected to "Analog Roentgens" connector):
   - R5, R6: Populate depending on gauge and supply voltage; for Simpson 49L VU meter total 3k6 (3k3+330R, for instance)

-Configuration for binary gauges (requires 12V power):
+Configuration for digital gauges (requires 12V power):
 - Left gauge:
   - R3/R4: Leave unpopulated
   - Close LEG4+COM4 for left gauge